ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

    \,.
 $$

-As in example \ref{PoissonBracketsOverMinkowskiSpacetime} we denote the corresponding evaluation functional
+As in example \ref{PoissonBracketForRealScalarField} we denote the corresponding evaluation functional

 $$
   a(\vec k) \;\colon\; C^\infty(\Sigma) \longrightarrow \mathbb{C}